Malaysia Airlines jet diverted in Australia over bomb scare

 A Malaysia Airlines plane returned to Australia after a mentally ill passenger threatened to detonate a bomb and attempted to enter the cockpit before he was tackled and tied up by passengers, police said Thursday.

-Flight 128 was about 10 minutes into a flight from Melbourne when the man walked from his economy seat to the cockpit door clutching an electronic device and threatening to blow up the plane, creating panic among passengers.
+Flight 128 was about 10 minutes into a flight from Melbourne when Marks walked from his economy seat to the cockpit door clutching an electronic device and threatening to blow up the plane, creating panic among passengers.

 Passengers subdued him and tied him up with belts.
 "At that point, he was essentially trussed up," Ashton told reporters.

+Marks, who is in Australia on a student visa while studying to be a chef, appeared in the Melbourne Magistrates Court on Thursday charged with endangering the safety of an aircraft and making false threats.
+He faces a potential 10-year prison sentence on each charge.

+His lawyer Tess Dunsford told the magistrate Marks suffered from a psychiatric illness and would not apply for bail.
+He did not enter pleas to the charges.

-Ashton described the device the man carried as an "amplifier-type instrument."
+Ashton described the device Marks carried on the plane as an "amplifier-type instrument."
 Passenger Andrew Leoncelli described it as a Boombox portable music player.

 "He was saying: 'I'm going to the blow the f-ing plane up, I'm going to blow the plane up,'" Leoncelli told Australian Broadcasting Corp.
 "He was agitated, is the best description —100 percent, he was agitated."